AaltoSciComp/ansible_role_local_yum_repo/README.md

 ansible_role_local_yum_repo
 ===========================

-A role that sets up the services and installs the required software to run a local yum/dnf/rpm repository.
+A role that sets up the services and installs the required software to run a local yum/dnf/rpm repositories.
 The fake package `files/fake_rpm-1.0.0-0.x86_64.rpm` is provided for testing.

 Requirements